What is obfuscated VPN? How it works & 3 reasons why you might need it

 3.3.
 To prevent ISP throttling and snooping

-Even in countries with a free and open internet, your own Internet Service Provider (ISP) might be watching.
-Some ISPs monitor for VPN usage and may deliberately slow down—or "throttle"—your connection speed if they detect it, especially during high-bandwidth activities like P2P file sharing or HD streaming.
+Even in countries with a free and open internet, your own ISP might be watching.
+Some ISPs monitor for VPN usage and may deliberately slow down or “throttle” your connection speed if they detect it, especially during high-bandwidth activities like P2P file sharing or HD streaming.

 By hiding your VPN usage, obfuscation can help you avoid this targeted throttling.
 It ensures your ISP only sees regular encrypted traffic, giving them no reason to interfere with your connection.
 This adds an extra layer of privacy, keeping your online activities hidden even from the company that provides your internet.